bcbrookman/homelab/README.md

 # Homelab

-This repository contains my homelab infrastructure, defined and deployed as code.
+This repository contains my personal homelab, defined and deployed as code using [IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code), and [GitOps](hhttps://www.weave.works/technologies/gitops/) practices where possible.

-## Overview
+## Goals

-In addition to being an infrastructure lab, it also functions as my home network.
+In addition to being a learning environment, my homelab also functions as my home network.
 It supports much of what I do everyday, and is designed with the following goals in mind:

 - High service uptime
 - High fault tolerance